Alexis de Tocqueville — "The American people are a people who are very fond of comfort, and they are not …"

 The American people are a people who are very fond of comfort, and they are not always very fond of liberty.

-"The Americans are a people who are very proud of their country, but they are also a people who are very critical of it."
+"The American people are a people who are very fond of their own opinions, and they are not always very tolerant of the opinions of others."

 Attributed, often cited as a critical observation, direct source is difficult to pinpoint.